Bobby Joe Champion: Minnesota House of Representatives

 Champion was elected to the House in 2008, unseating first-term incumbent Augustine Dominguez.
 He was reelected in 2010.

 Minnesota Senate

 In 2012, Champion was elected to the Minnesota Senate, defeating Republican Jim Lilly, 82%–18%.
 He was reelected to the Senate in 2016, defeating challenger Jennifer Carnahan.
 Champion was also reelected in 2020 and 2022.
 In 2022, he was chosen to serve as president of the Senate by his caucus.
 He is the first African-American to hold this position.
 Champion also chairs the Committee on Jobs and Economic Development.

+Awards

+In 2023, Champion was honored at the Humphrey-Mondale Awards and received the Joan Growe Award.